gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 In reality, your dataset will have larger dimensions (more samples, and many, many more genes).
 The initial sample-to-sample plot, will therefore be in *n*-dimensional space with *n* axes representing the total number of samples you have.
 The end result is a 2-dimensional matrix with rows representing samples and columns reflecting scores for each of the principal components.
 To evaluate the results of a PCA, we usually plot principal components against each other, starting with PCs that explain the most amount of variation in your data.

-**If two samples have similar levels of expression for the genes that contribute significantly to the variation represented by PC1, they will be plotted close together on the PC1 axis.** Therefore, we would expect that biological replicates to have similar scores (since the same genes are changing) and cluster together on PC1 and/or PC2, and the samples from different treatment groups to have different score.
+**If two samples have similar levels of expression for the genes that contribute significantly to the variation represented by PC1, they will be plotted close together on the PC1 axis.** Therefore, we would expect biological replicates to have similar scores (since the same genes are changing) and cluster together on PC1 and/or PC2, and the samples from different treatment groups to have different scores.
 This is easiest to understand by visualizing example PCA plots.

-#### Interpreting PCA plots
+#### Interpreting PCA plots example

 We have an example dataset and a few associated PCA plots below to get a feel for how to interpret them.
 The metadata for the experiment is displayed below.
 The main condition of interest is `treatment`.